| |

 underlying medical condition.
 See your family doctor or physical

-therapist.
 Inflammation or Joint Effusion

 Be careful when starting a stretching program around an area of